john-odonnell/katacoda-scenarios/new-scenario-template/4_cluster_prep.md

-# Install the Conjur Configuration Helm Charts
+# Install the Conjur Configuration Cluster Preparation Helm charts

 Next, prepare the Kubernetes cluster and an application namespace with the Conjur Configuration Helm charts.